 Picking the right social media network for your business can be a difficult task.
 After all, you don’t have time to spend on all of them, right?
 You still need to run a business too!

-Each social media network, however, is unique, with its own best practices, own style, and own audience.
+However, each social media network is unique, with its best practices, style, and audience.

 So how do you choose which one to create a profile on?
 Simple.
-Just choose the social network that best fit your strategy and the goals you want to achieve via any of the social media platforms.
+Just choose the social network that best fits your strategy and the goals you want to achieve via any social media platform.

 Okay, that might have sounded a little too easy.